 Hello everyone!
-After writing my “Lessons Learned After Graduation” post a few months ago, (if you don’t know what I’m talking about, check it out here) I received tons of feedback regarding my post graduate job and tips on how to land your perfect job after college, or just your dream job in general.
+After writing my “Lessons Learned After Graduation” post a few months ago, (if you don’t know what I’m talking about, check it out here) I received tons of feedback regarding my post-graduate job and tips on how to land your perfect job after college, or just your dream job in general.
+Now, some people are not good at writing their resumes at all for jobs like this and will turn to experts like https://www.arcresumes.com/local/minnesota/ to help them, but today I will be talking to you about a specific tool to use.
+At the end of the day, it is whichever one suits you best that will get you that job you want and need.

-So in today’s post, I am talking about one very important factor in your job application process, your resume.
-If you’re like me a resume is super hard to put together, because I struggle with deciding what skills and experiences are deemed resume worthy or trying to keep your resume short, yet impactful.
+So in today’s post, as I have previously mentioned, I am talking about one very important factor in your job application process, your resume.
+If you’re like me a resume is super hard to put together, because I struggle with deciding what skills and experiences are deemed resume-worthy or trying to keep your resume short, yet impactful.
 Thanks to Monster.com and their resume assessment tool, I have been able to learn a few tricks on how to write the best resume and I’m ready to share them, so keep on scrolling!

 Since your resume is crucial, because it’s the first thing a brand will see and your way of selling yourself to that brand, I had no problem reaching out to the experts, and in this case it was Monster.com.
 I always used Monster for my one stop site to search for job opportunities and connect me with brands, but recently I discovered a variety of products and services on Monster including their resume assessment tool.